St. Ignatius NYC Logo

 Being a formal member of the parish means being regular in your attendance at worship and making a gift of support to the church, usually through a financial pledge.
 Your regular pledges to the church allow us, among other things to buy supplies, make repairs to the building, pay our share to the diocese, and, most importantly to pay our staff, so we can have beautiful worship and music, education programs, outreach ministries, and provide pastoral care for you, our members.

-We have now launched our 2024 Stewardship Campaign.
+We have launched our 2024 Stewardship Campaign.
 In order to ensure we can continue our ministry and programs and create a realistic budget it is essential that we have your firm commitment to support the church in the coming year as early as possible.
 You are essential to our ministry!

 Once again we are conducting our every member canvas for Annual Stewardship and to check in with you.
+You will find more information about Stewardship, Pledging, and Parish Membership here.

 Read the Stewardship Brochure here